What Causes Carbon Monoxide In A House?

 By Travis Baugh

-Carbon monoxide (CO) in a house is primarily caused by the incomplete combustion of fuels like gas, oil, wood, and propane.
-Common sources include malfunctioning furnaces, blocked chimneys, and idling vehicles in attached garages.
-Because CO is colorless and odorless, installing detectors and scheduling annual maintenance are critical for safety.
+Carbon monoxide (CO) in a house is primarily caused by the incomplete combustion of fuels like natural gas, oil, wood, and propane.
+Common household sources include malfunctioning gas furnaces, blocked chimneys, and idling vehicles in attached garages.
+Because CO is an invisible and odorless gas, installing advanced detectors and scheduling annual HVAC maintenance are critical steps to protect your home's air quality and keep your family safe.

 How Carbon Monoxide Forms